acambitsis/mcp-investec-sapb-simple/README.md

 Alternatively, you can use Cursor as your MCP client:

 1. Download and install [Cursor](https://cursor.com)
-2. Open Cursor and follow their MCP integration instructions
+2. Open Cursor and follow their MCP integration [instructions](https://docs.cursor.com/context/model-context-protocol)
-3. Point Cursor to your running MCP server

 ## Available Tools